Addisu87/ecommerce-admin/README.md

 ## Key Features

-- New /app dir,
+📁 New /app dir
-- Routing, Layouts, Nested Layouts and Layout Groups
-- Data Fetching, Caching and Mutation
+🛣️ Routing, Layouts, Nested Layouts, and Layout Groups 🔄 Data Fetching, Caching, and Mutation
-- Loading UI
+⏳ Loading UI
-- Route handlers
+🚀 Route handlers
-- Metadata files
+📄 Metadata files
-- Server and Client Components
+🖥️ Server and Client Components
-- API Routes and Middlewares
+🌐 API Routes and Middlewares
-- Authentication using Clerk.js
+🔐 Authentication using Clerk.js
-- ORM using Prisma
+🛠️ ORM using Prisma
-- Database on PlanetScale
+🌍 Database on PlanetScale
-- UI Components built using Shadcn UI
+🖌️ UI Components built using Shadcn UI
-- CRUD operations
+🔄 CRUD operations
+🛡️ Zustand as state management library
+🎨 Icon toolkit using lucide-react
-- Subscriptions(checkout, webhooks) using Stripe
+🔄 Subscriptions (checkout, webhooks) using Stripe
-- Styled using Tailwind CSS
+🎨 Styled using Tailwind CSS
-- Validations using Zod
+✅ Validations using Zod
+📤 Uploading images using next-cloudinary
-- Able to see orders, sales, etc.
+📊 Able to see orders, sales, etc.
-- Written in TypeScript
+📝 Written in TypeScript

 <!-- AUTHORS -->